 Scrap the ol’ “wing it and hope for the best” tactic.
 On lazy afternoons watching the game or wild nights at the club, one beer/pickleback/sake bomb can turn into many before you know it.
 Before going out, decide how much you’ll drink and stick to your limit.

-If you’re looking to lose weight after an indulgent holiday season, you’re not alone.
+If an indulgent holiday season left you want to shed some pounds, you’re not alone.
 A 2012 survey estimated that the number of American adults who are dieting jumps from 34 million during the holidays to 50 million in the first two weeks of January.
-Use these tips to stay on track and meet your weight loss goals — plus check out our massive list of tricks for losing weight the healthy, science-backed way.
+Use these tips to stay on track and meet your weight loss goals—plus check out our massive list of tricks for losing weight the healthy, science-backed way.

 1. Set a realistic goal.